Aggregating distribution forecasts from deep ensembles: Introduction

-The main aim of our work is to consolidate findings from the statistical and machine learning literature on forecast combination and ensembling for probabilistic forecasting.
-Using theoretical arguments, simulation experiments and a case study on probabilistic wind gust forecasting, we systematically investigate and compare aggregation methods for probabilistic forecasts based on deep ensembles, with different ways to characterize the corresponding forecast distributions.
-This study is motivated by and based on our work in \cite{Schulz2022}, where we use ensembles of NNs to statistically postprocess probabilistic forecasts for the speed of wind gusts and propose a common framework of NN-based probabilistic forecasting methods with different types of forecast distributions.
+This study is motivated by and based on our work in \cite{Schulz2022}, where we use DEs to statistically postprocess probabilistic forecasts for the speed of wind gusts and propose a common framework of NN-based probabilistic forecasting methods with different types of forecast distributions.
 In the following, we apply a two-step procedure by first generating an ensemble of probabilistic forecasts and then aggregating them into a single final forecast, which matches the typical workflow of forecast combination from a forecasting perspective.
-Alternatively, it is also possible to incorporate the aggregation procedure directly into the model estimation \citep{Kim2021}.
+Alternatively, it is also possible to incorporate the aggregation procedure directly into the model estimation \citep{Fakoor2023}.